-The Telemus Group is a strategic advisory firm, specializing in defense forecasting, wargaming and qualitative analysis.
+The Telemus Group is a consulting firm, specializing in defense forecasting, wargaming and qualitative analysis.
 It was founded by Bob Martinage, Jim Thomas and Mike Vickers in 2016.
 The Telemus Group focuses on identifying future challenges and opportunities in national security.
 Team members have been leading innovators in defense strategy, concepts and force development for the past several decades.
 They bring extensive senior-level experience from the Pentagon, the intelligence community, and the field of strategic studies.

 WORLD-CLASS LEADERS PROVIDING DEEP INSIGHT ABOUT DEFENSE